The 20 Best CACH Syndrome Doctors Near Me in Maryland, US

 English

-Eric Mallack is a Pediatric Neurologist and a Neurologist in Baltimore, Maryland.
+Eric Mallack is a Pediatric Neurologist and a Neurologist practicing medicine in Baltimore, Maryland.
 Dr. Mallack is rated as a Distinguished provider by MediFind in the treatment of CACH Syndrome.
-His top areas of expertise are Adrenoleukodystrophy (ALD), CACH Syndrome, Early Infantile Epileptic Encephalopathy, and Leukodystrophy.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Adrenoleukodystrophy (ALD), CACH Syndrome, Early Infantile Epileptic Encephalopathy, and Leukodystrophy.
+Dr. Mallack is board certified in American Board Of Psychiatry And Neurology.

 Advanced in CACH Syndrome